 Men and women from Utah, Arizona, and nearby cities such as Farmington, New Mexico, and Bayfield, Colorado, come to Four Corners Eye Clinic for cataract surgery because they can count on a straightforward procedure, a comfortable recovery, and remarkably clear vision — all delivered with compassionate care.

 Cataracts are a fact of aging, but people don’t have to resign themselves to cloudy vision as they grow older.
-It’s easier than ever to see the things and people you love with cataract surgery by the professionals at Four Corners Eye Clinic.
-Using an extremely small incision for minimized healing time, cataracts can be effectively — and permanently – resolved, with vision that is sometimes better than you can ever remember having!
+It’s easier than ever to see the things and people you love with cataract surgery by the award-winning professionals at Four Corners Eye Clinic.
+Using an extremely small incision for minimized healing time, cataracts can be effectively — and permanently – resolved with a vision that is sometimes better than you can ever remember having!

 A cataract is a clouding of the natural lens of the eye that develops over time.
 This is due primarily to the structure of the eye’s lens, which is composed of water and protein.
 Over time, the protein ages and calcifies, making the lens thick and cloudy.
 Often, the calcification process is so gradual that it can be difficult to detect until the condition is quite advanced.

-Developing cataracts is a matter of when not if.
+Developing cataracts is a matter of when, not if.
 Although they may not develop until later in life, you will eventually get them if you live long enough.
 Most cataract patients are over 50.
 However, certain conditions, including diabetes, can hasten their development.

 Symptoms can be vague and include the following: